At the beginning of their careers, most men make some sort of career plan, most women don’t.

 Growth and comfort do not coexist.

-It aims to help organisations in supporting the career acceleration, retention and promotion of female talent and serves as:
+And it’s ideal for organisations seeking to support the career acceleration, retention and promotion of female talent.

 There is no force equal to a woman determined to rise.